GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="deploy"></a> Part 1: Deploying Tag Engine v3

 Tag Engine v3 (just like Tag Engine v2) comes with two Cloud Run services.
-One service is for the API (`tag-engine-api`) and the other is for the UI (`tag-engine-ui`).
+One service is for the Tag Engine API (`tag-engine-api`) and the other is for the UI (`tag-engine-ui`).

 Both services use access tokens for authorization.
 The API service expects the client to pass in an access token when calling the API functions (`gcloud auth print-identity-token`) whereas the UI service uses OAuth to authorize the client from the front-end.
 Note that a client secret file is required for the OAuth flow.